onap/vnfrqts-requirements/docs/Chapter7/PNF-Plug-and-Play.rst

 .. req::
     :id: R-106240
     :target: PNF
-    :keyword: MUST
+    :keyword: SHOULD
     :introduced: casablanca
+    :update: El Alto

-    The following VES Events **MUST** be supported by the PNF: pnfRegistration VES Event, HVol VES Event, and Fault VES Event.
+    The following VES Events **SHOULD** be supported by the PNF: pnfRegistration VES Event, HVol VES Event, and Fault VES Event.
 These are onboarded via he SDC Design Studio.